-Debevoise & Plimpton LLP is acting as U.S. counsel to the issuer.
+We are being represented by Debevoise & Plimpton LLP with respect to legal matters of United States federal securities and New York State law.
 The validity of the ordinary shares represented by the ADSs offered pursuant to this prospectus and legal matters as to Cayman Islands law will be passed upon for us by Walkers.
-Legal matters as to Macau law will be passed upon for us by Manuela António Law Office.
+Legal matters as to Macau law will be passed upon for us by Manuela